ReneOlsthoorn/Ground/README.md

 format and the x64 calling convention.

 Many programmers use C as their low-level programming language.
 Understandably so.
-The quality of the generated code is very good and it can be compiled for many different processors.
-However, it is 50 years old at this moment.
-Many C compilers do not allow the mixing of C and assembly in the same function.
+The quality of the generated code is good and it can be compiled for many different processors.
+However, many C compilers do not allow the mixing of C and assembly in the same function.
 The reason is clear: manual inserted assembly makes optimization of the generated code hard.
-It used to be possible in Visual Studio to start an assembly block at a random place, but nowadays the entire function must be assembly or C. This creates a distance.
-Ground tries to close this gap.
-It respects x86-64 assembly and allows it everywhere.
-The Ground code is more compact, so typical usage of x86-64 is in innerloops.
+The modern C datatypes are strange for a 64 bit system.
+An int is 4 bytes and float is 4 bytes.
+This shows it's age which is 50 years at this moment.
+In Ground, a float is 8 bytes and int 8 bytes.
+Ground tries to close the gap between compact highlevel constructs and assembly.
+Typical usage of x86-64 is in innerloops.
-See Examples\mode7_optimized.g for an example of innerloop optimization.
+See [GroundProjectFolder]/Examples/mode7_optimized.g for an example of innerloop optimization.

 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
 Recursion is also